JMariadlcs/fund-me-dapp/README.md

 The repo that we are going to implement is like [this one](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=15996s).

 ## PROJECT

+This is a project where a FundMe dApp is created.
+This repo contains the backend of a full stack project.
+The frontend repo is [here](https://github.com/JMariadlcs/html-fund-me-fcc)

+This repo contains:

+1. How to make the Smart Contracts ✅
+2. How to deploy dinamycally in a testnet or locally ✅
+3. Hoy to create unit and integrated tests ✅
+4. How to create scripts locally ✅

 ## CREATE SIMILAR PROJECT FROM SCRATCH